Amjt11/Zomato-Exploratory-Data-Analysis/README.md

 ---

 ## Project Overview
 This repository contains a SQL-based data analysis project focused on key business metrics for Zomato, a food delivery company.
-The project involves exploratory data analysis (EDA) using Transact-SQL to answer 15 unique business questions related to customer behavior, restaurant performance, rider efficiency, and operational insights.
+The project involves exploratory data analysis (EDA) using Transact-SQL to answer 15 unique business questions related to customer behaviour, restaurant performance, rider efficiency, and operational insights.

 ---